Cathy347Le/made-from-scratch/notes.md

 ##### ADD CART FUNCTIONALITY

+- In single product page, add form select above Add to Cart button if product is in stock
+  - If count in stock is 5.
+Need to create an array of [0,1,2,3,4] so form select options can be 1,2,3,4,5.

 #### Add Message Component (nah to Loader)

 - Add the react-bootstrap alert component as a flexible alert message